garbamoussa/MediLinkUp/README.md

 # LinkUp

-##  Linking healthcare providers to patient needs
+### Linking healthcare providers to patient needs

-From massive data, intelligence artificielle and epidemiology  — are helping to break down these barriers and provide access to vital medicines for many more African people.
-Especially save african life againt covid_19
+## Why LinkUp

+LinkUp  is a centralized eHealth system to collect patient medical records  that will facilitate detection and classification of disease  cases to assist medical professionals in decision making for treatment or patient care.

+## Technical stack

+OVH for hosting, MongoDB for DB management, React Native https://reactnative.dev/ for front-end, back-end in Back4App : https://www.back4app.com/

+## Resources

 ## Vision and Plans

 ####    COVID
 "Co": "corona","vi": "virus"  "D":  " disease"